What are the requirements of an Election Day Worker in the District of Columbia?

 To serve as an election worker, you must either be a registered voter OR a District of Columbia resident who is at least 16 years of age and attends or has graduated from a public or private secondary school or an institution of higher education.

 To serve as a precinct captain, you must be a registered voter.

 Residency and registration requirements do NOT apply to District government employees.

-If you are selected and once assigned to an Early Voting Center or Election Day polling place, hours for work are:
+If you are selected and assigned to an Early Voting Center or Election Day Vote Center, hours for work are:

 Location assignments are made based on staffing needs, not location.
 However, we will do our best to assign you to a location near your home.

 Workers receive a one-time payment, which includes training and set up (Monday before Election Day).
 Election Day Workers will earn a stipend of up to $250; Precinct Captains will earn a stipend of up to $300.

 * Precinct Captains must be residents of District of Columbia and registered voters.

 How can I apply to be an Election Day Worker?